 Investors look for investment opportunities that can help them generate wealth, get regular returns, and/or save taxes.
 While there are numerous investment schemes available in the market, most of them offer returns that are taxed according to the Income Tax rules.
 This is where ELSS funds step in.
-Equity Linked Savings Scheme or ELSS Funds are tax-saving equity mutual funds.
-Here, we will explore ELSS Tax Saving Mutual Funds and talk about all the aspects that you need to know about them.
+Equity Linked Savings Schemes or ELSS mutual Funds are tax-saving equity mutual funds.

 — Registered with SEBI, AMFI & BSE